 Access to shelter project services happens through Coordinated Entry.
 Those who have the highest level of vulnerability are prioritized for shelter through these projects.
-For the Navigation Center, this is determined by VI-SPDAT score.
-For the Brooklyn Street, Bridges on Broadway, and Motel 66 projects, entry is prioritized based on the risk of complications from COVID-19.
+For the Navigation

+Center, this is determined by a coordinated assessment tool.
+The Navigation Center opened for services September 12, 2022 and is being utilized at full capacity.
+For the Brooklyn Street, Bridges on Broadway, and Motel 66 projects, entry was prioritized based on the risk of complications from COVID-19.
+The Motel 66 project is now closed as the COVID emergency declaration has ended.
 Individuals are referred to Coordinated Entry through outreach teams, at various community based organizations, and specific Front Door Assessor agencies.
 Specific outcomes to close racial equity gaps are not identified for all projects; however, Lane County actively pursues funding opportunities at the state level to address shelter equity access issues for the Spanish speaking and Latinx population.
 Lane County currently has an MOU in place with a culturally specific organization, specifying our desire to work toward bridging any service gaps to this population.
 The Latinx population make up nearly 12 percent of the total number of unhoused individuals in Lane County.
 These shelter projects serve the most vulnerable unhoused individuals in Lane County.
 Utilizing a coordinated entry system for referrals and shelter access is equitable, in that it ensures that individuals who would typically be screened out of traditional shelters, are served.
 These projects are also characterized by a low-barrier model, which avoids punitive or arbitrary rules, and rather facilitates an opportunity for engagement and connection to housing resources for those at highest risk of adverse outcomes if left unsheltered.